athiththan11/Angular-Locus/README.md

 #### Init Firebase

-login to your firebase account
+Login to your Firebase account

 ```shell
 firebase login
 ```

-and enter your credentials. and after that initialize firebase configuration inside your project
+And enter your credentials. and after that initialize firebase configuration inside your project

 ```shell
 firebase init